jmcelroy5/Biking-Across-the-US/_posts/2014-07-11-When-the-Going-Gets-Tough.md

 ####Lander, WY to Dubois, WY (45 mi + 27 hitched)

 The morning after my 95-mile day, I was excited to check out a cute coffeeshop I had noticed on the way into Lander.
-After so many weeks of gas station coffee, I have never been so happy to be served an overpriced latte.
+After so many weeks of gas station coffee, I had never been so happy to be served an overpriced latte.
 The homemade nutella croissant was still warm from the oven, setting a new bar for pastries in my mind.

 ![alt text](http://i.imgur.com/DseTzNKl.jpg "My yuppie coffee")